IDSIA/sacred/docs/observers.rst

     start_time   The date/time it was started
     ex_info      Some information about the experiment:

-                    * filename of the source-file of the experiment
                     * the docstring of the experiment-file
+                    * filename and md5 hash for all source-dependencies of the experiment
-                    * dictionary of packages the experiment depends on and their used versions
+                    * names and versions of packages the experiment depends on

     host_info    Some information about the machine it's being run on: